Aarthyravi/Python/README.md

 ##Indentation
 Indentation is important in python.
 There will be an error if there is no intentation in the right palce.
 ##Comments
-If typing a note to yourself for later purposes, you use a # and type what ever you want
+If typing a note to yourself for later purposes, you use a # such a #lalalal and type what ever you want but using # means you can only type one line.
+If the comment is sooooooo big and you need multiple lines you use 3 qutations like """lalalala"""